 It Began With a Voyage

 Johann George Pfaltzgraff was born in Germany in the early 1800's.
 He learned the potter's trade, but because of a restrictive guild situation he had trouble establishing himself.
 So he and his new bride Elenora decided to emigrate to Pennsylvania, perhaps on the urging of a relative named George Falsgraff who had been a potter there since 1811.
 Johann and Elenora boarded the Brig Charles Ferdinand in Germany in May 1833 and arrived in Baltimore, Maryland almost four months later.
-By 1835 they had established themselves in George Falsgraff's home township of Conewago in York Country.
-Look at the two tax entries above.
-They are almost identical, detailing both men as potters living on 21 acres in Conewago Township, and owning one cow, presumably not the same cow!
+By 1835 they had established themselves in George Falsgraff's home township of Conewago in York County.
+Look at the two tax entries on the left.
+They are almost identical, detailing both men as potters living on 21 acres in Conewago Township, and owning one cow, presumably not the same one!